-Not everything is modeled in 3D in Revit.
-You can create 2D details in Revit, import CAD details, and reuse details from other Revit projects.
-The tools may be a bit different than AutoCAD, but there is nothing you can draw in CAD that can't be drawn in Revit.
-By using the intelligence of Revit families, you can build your details into individual components, thereby embedding drafting into the object.
+The tools may be a bit different than those in AutoCAD or any other drafting application, but there is nothing you can draw in CAD that can't be drawn in Revit.
+By using the intelligence of Revit families, you can build your details into individual components, thereby embedding drafting elements into the 3D object.
 Figure 1.6 shows an example of a detail drawn entirely in Revit.